Serial Experiments Lain

 Sex & Nudity

-This series does not feature any sexual content, nudity, or suggestive themes.
-The focus is on psychological and existential issues rather than romance.
+This series does not contain any sexual content or nudity.
+The focus is on psychological themes rather than physical relationships.

 Violence & Gore